 Drawbacks of the Card

-No sign-up bonus.
-This is by far the biggest drawback of this card, and it will take almost a full year of maxing out the bonus categories to surpass the value you will get from the Barclaycard Arrival Plus™ World Elite MasterCard® 40,000 mile sign-up bonus.
+No welcome bonus.
+This is by far the biggest drawback of this card, and it will take almost a full year of maxing out the bonus categories to surpass the value you will get from the Barclaycard Arrival Plus™ World Elite MasterCard® 40,000 mile welcome bonus.

 The good news is that the annual fee is waived the first year as well as for subsequent years if you maintain a Santander Select checking account.
 As the terms and conditions say, the annual fee will be “waived for the first year of the account, and waived in each of the subsequent years on the anniversary date of the account if you maintain a Santander Select checking account or if you are qualified for a Santander Bank employee checking account”.